gabriberetti/WIKIPLANT/README.md

 ## Requirements ##
 - Home page with 3D worldmap view
-- Databate of all plants (+Google recognition for uploading?)
+- Databate of all plants (+Google recognisation for uploading?)
 - Database Cloud storage for uploading and storage of BioData MIDI files
 - Built-in generative audio sampler for quick preview
 - Filter searchbar (using Impressions parameters)